cloudogu/gitops-playground/README.md

 ### Remove playground

 For k3d, you can just `k3d cluster delete gitops-playground`.
+This will delete the whole cluster.
+If you just want to remove the playground from the cluster, use this [script](scripts/destroy.sh): './scripts/destroy.sh'

 On remote clusters there is a [script](scripts/destroy.sh) inside this repo: